The Best Australian Prepaid Plans – What you need to know

 - Vodafone prepaid is known as ‘My Mix’ :

-Vodafone prepaid has been famous for many years in Australia ; the best known aspect of their service offering.
+Vodafone prepaid has been famous for many years in Australia; the best-known aspect of their service offering.
 In our view, however, they dropped the ball with their uncompetitive prepaid offering in 2016 ‘My Mix’.
 ‘My Mix’ purports to offer users unlimited flexibility in tying together the voice, SMS and data options they might require.
 In reality, this ‘pick and mix’ solution is a telco nightmare which pops up once every few years ( it is also, currently, offered by Yatango ) and which Vodafone have brought to market in a ham-fisted way.
 The plans appear overwhelming in number because of the options and, in reality, users (pretty much) get to pick only data and whether they want international calls.
 Vodafone also misses the point: People don’t know how much of each service they use.
-We much prefer Kogan Mobile who use the Vodafone 3G and 4G network.
+We much prefer Kogan Mobile and Lebara Mobile, both of which use the Vodafone 3G and 4G network.

 - Optus prepaid :